ofekba/project/code/README.md

 to run this file:
 >> python3 code.py

+##### conv_xyz_to_dat.py:
+To convert XYZ file into DAT file that lammps support as an input file, run this python code. while running the code, you will be asked to type the file name, the box borders, and the atom's mases.

 #### how to run it?
 1. Download lammps source code from [here](https://github.com/lammps/lammps.git)
 2. Copy fix_reaxc_ofek.h, fix_reaxc_ofek.cpp to lammps/src directory.